Distillation is one of the oldest water purification solutions – and there’s a reason why it’s still popular today.

 Pink Himalayan Salt

-Pink Himalayan salt, a type of sea salt or rock salt, might seem a little strange to add to your water, but it’s high in natural minerals while relatively lower in sodium than table salt, making it a useful solution for introducing to your distilled water every day.
+Pink Himalayan salt, a type of sea salt or rock salt, might seem a little strange to add to your water, but it’s high in natural minerals while slightly lower in sodium than table salt, making it a useful solution for introducing to your distilled water every day.

 Using pink Himalayan salt is one of the most natural means of remineralization, but there’s a bit more to it than just adding a pinch of the stuff to a cup of water.
 The recommended method is to create a beverage called sole water, by introducing enough salt to fill a jar 1/4 full before filling it the rest of the way with water.
 You should then store the water for up to 24 hours to allow the salt to fully dissolve.
+Add 1 teaspoon of sole water to a quart of distilled water and sip it throughout the day.

 ❔ Frequently Asked Questions